Predicting the Steelers’ 2022 53-man roster: Post-Preseason Week 2

 Changes: None (to start)

-Analysis: I like Montravius Adams, and I guess technically he would be making the team, only to be put on Injured Reserve (IR) once being put on the roster.
+Analysis: I like Montravius Adams, and I guess technically he would be making the team, only to be put on IR once being put on the roster.
 Who gets cut to make room for this?
-That depends, but I have Adams off the roster to save the details.
+I have it as Chris Wormley.

 Dave: T.J.
 Watt, Alex Highsmith, Derrek Tuszka,

-Analysis: Steelers made a bold move by cutting ties with Avery, and it likely means they like what they’ve seen from Rashed.
-This position is dangerously thin.
+Analysis: Steelers made a bold move by cutting ties with Genard Avery in the second round of cuts, and it likely means they like what they’ve seen from Rashed.
+This position is dangerously thin and one I could see them making a move in the coming days.

 Inside Linebacker (4)